wangonya/wangonya/content/post/git-aliases.md

 on Andela best practices, you already know that one of the attributes that makes a programmer great is _laziness_.

 In an effort to improve my laziness, I put together these aliases on the git commands I use most to speed up my gitflow.
 If you're on a mac or a linux machine, you can set them up in your `.bashrc` or `.bash_profile`.
-A basic familiarity with the terminal is assumed so I won't go into how to do that 😊.
+These files can be found in your home directory (basically the default path that your terminal will be on when you open it.
+The dot means that they're hidden files so... keep that in mind in case you're wondering why you're not seeing them.
+Running `ls -a` on the terminal should show you all the files in the directory, then you can edit for example the `.bashrc` by running `vim .bashrc` or `nano .bashrc` or `gedit .bashrc` etc).
+A basic familiarity with the terminal is assumed so I won't go much into it 😊.
 Feel free to reach out to me though if you're having problems.

 ### Initialising a new git repository
 ```bash